ttak0422/WebARonARCore/README.md

 **An experimental app for Android that lets developers create Augmented Reality (AR) experiences using web technologies.**

 **Note:** This is not an official Google product.
 Nor is it a fully-featured web browser.
 Nor are the enabling JavaScript APIs standards, or on the standardization path.
-WebARonARKit is only meant to enable developer experimentation.
+WebARonARCore is only meant to enable developer experimentation.

 An [iOS version](https://github.com/google-ar/WebARonARKit) is also available.